Content-Interactives/simplify_square_roots_prime_factors/README.md

 ## How it Works
 ### Step 1
-- The first line will show the given number in the square root.
+- It will first show the given number in the square root.
 - The number should be a random number between 1 and 200 and able to be simplified (at least 1 pair of prime factors.
 See full list below)

 ### Step 2